+Documentation retention

-Documentation retention The Records and Information Retention and Disposition Global Policy supports and builds upon provisions within the EY Global Code of Conduct regarding acting with professional integrity in terms of documenting work and respecting intellectual capital.
-This policy and the Global Retention Schedule (GRS) establish records and information management (RIM) requirements for the management of records and information and documents ("records and information") throughout their life cycle including the requirement to securely discard or delete records for which the retention period has expired, unless special and acceptable circumstances apply.
-This policy, the GRS and RIM requirements are in accordance with applicable professional standards and are based on regulatory, legal, and business requirements and obligations, and they apply to all engagements and personnel and addresses Thailand legal requirements, applicable to the creation and maintenance of working papers, relevant to the work performed.
+The Records and Information Retention and Disposition Global Policy supports and builds upon provisions within the EY Global Code of Conduct regarding acting with professional integrity in terms of documenting work and respecting intellectual capital.
+This policy and the Global Retention Schedule (GRS) establish records and information management (RIM) requirements for the management of records and information and documents (records and information) throughout their life cycle including the requirement to securely discard or delete records for which the retention period has expired, unless special and acceptable circumstances apply.
+This policy, the GRS and RIM requirements are in accordance with applicable professional standards and are based on regulatory, legal, and business requirements and obligations, and they apply to all engagements and personnel and addresses Singapore legal requirements, applicable to the creation and maintenance of working papers, relevant to the work performed.

-Refer to the Investing in exceptional talent and continuing education section for additional information on EY Thailand's commitment to investing in talent to drive further advances in audit quality.
+Refer to the Investing in exceptional talent and continuing education section for additional information on EY Singapore's commitment to investing in talent to drive further advances in audit quality.

-Formation of audit engagement teams The assignment of professionals to an audit engagement is made under the direction of our Assurance leadership.
+Formation of audit engagement

+The assignment of professionals to an audit engagement is made under the direction of our Assurance leadership.
 The factors considered when assigning people to audit engagement teams include engagement size and complexity; engagement risk; specialized industry knowledge and experience; timing of work; continuity; and opportunities for onthe-job training.
 For more complex engagements, consideration is given to whether specialized or additional knowledge is needed to supplement or enhance the audit engagement team.

 In many situations, professionals with experience in a specialized area of accounting or auditing, such as tax or information technology, are assigned as part of the audit engagement team to assist in performing audit procedures and obtaining sufficient appropriate audit evidence.
 Additionally, internal specialists who have knowledge outside of accounting or auditing, such as forensics, asset valuation, actuarial analysis and ESG, may perform work in their field that is used by the audit engagement team to assist in obtaining sufficient appropriate audit evidence.

-EY Thailand's policies require the approval of the assignment of individuals to specific audit roles by our Thailand Assurance leadership and Thailand PPD.
+EY Singapore's policies require the approval of the assignment of individuals to specific audit roles by our Singapore Assurance leadership and Singapore PPD.
 This is carried out, among other things, to make sure that the professionals leading audits possess the appropriate competencies (e.g., the knowledge, skills and abilities) to fulfil their engagement responsibilities, and, when applicable, are in compliance with auditor rotation regulations.

-Service delivery centers Global Delivery Services (GDS) is an integrated network of EY service delivery centers that provide services to support EY member firms.
+Service delivery centers

+Global Delivery Services (GDS) is an integrated network of EY service delivery centers that provide services to support EY member firms.
 In an era of unprecedented change, GDS continues to develop flexible business models and innovative ways to support member firms and their evolving needs.
 Across all disciplines, GDS teams combine deep technical knowledge with a focus on innovation, automation and process improvement to create hundreds of customized and scalable services that provide greater value for the EY organization.
 As part of its audit transformation journey, EY Assurance services will increase its use of specialized teams to drive higher-quality outcomes, including GDS.
-In Thailand, a local centralization team, so-called Center of Excellence (CoE), was established to provide services to support assurance teams both technically and non-technically, similar to those provided by GDS.